 The Beach @ Tybee Island

 I am often struck by how lucky we are in coastal Georgia to not only have the beautiful parks and squares of historic Savannah, but the gorgeous beach at Tybee Island.
-There is little more romantic than a wedding by the ocean (says the girl who was brought up in a fishing town close to Cape Cod!).
+There are not many experiences that are more romantic than a wedding by the ocean (says the girl who was brought up in a fishing town close to Cape Cod!).
 Tybee Island has many areas to get married in, including the popular South Beach and North Beach areas which have fewer beach goers than the boardwalk area.
 All of Tybee provides a great background for your wedding.

 Ashli & Ryan, May 2015